Mebyon Kernow: Ideology and policies

 The party is environmentalist, advocating strong environmental safeguards and a "Green New Deal for Cornwall" aimed at creating jobs in the environmental sectors.
-It supports increasing planning restrictions to reverse the building of second homes in Cornwall.
+It is pushing for a zero-waste strategy, which they believe will lead to "radical reduction of waste".
+It supports increasing planning restrictions to reverse the building of second homes in Cornwall, As well as a commitment to lower "more sustainable" housing building targets.
 It would scrap the Trident nuclear programme.
 It supports debt forgiveness for third world countries and supports the UN target of committing 0.7% of the UK's GDP as foreign aid.

 The party would introduce proportional representation to UK elections through the Single Transferable Vote and would abolish the House of Lords.

 MK supported the UK's membership of the European Union.
 It endorsed a referendum on the final Brexit deal.

 Cornwall is part of the South West Regional Assembly and the South West Regional Development Agency (SWRDA) administrates economic development, housing and strategic planning.
 MK claims that the area covered is an artificially imposed large region and not natural.
 Mebyon Kernow wants to break up the SWRDA into small county areas and implement a Cornish Regional Development Agency.

 The party supports making Saint Piran's day, the day of Cornwall's patron saint, which falls on 5 March, a public holiday.
 It also advocates the establishment of a Cornish University.

 The party has resisted proposals to reduce the number of councillors in Cornwall.

 Mebyon Kernow is a member of the European Free Alliance.
-The party has close links with Plaid Cymru, with whose Blaenau Gwent branch it cooperated in campaigns in 2000.
+The party has close links with Plaid Cymru, with Plaid's Blaenau Gwent branch being 'twinned' with Mebyon Kernow's Falmouth and Camborne branch.

 Organisation

 MK is run on a day-to-day basis by a 20-member National Executive, which includes the leadership team, policy spokespersons, and local party representatives.
 Dick Cole is the current leader.
-The party's youth wing for under-30s is known as Kernow X.
+The party's youth wing for under-30s is known as Kernow Rydh.